Prof Nicola Theron

 Prof Philip Sutherland

 Roan Minnie is a researcher from Despatch, South Africa.
-Roan completed a BCom honours in Economics (cum laude) with a research project on “Competition as a means to reform the South African electricity sector”.
-Currently, he is enrolled in a Master’s degree program at Stellenbosch University.
+Roan completed a MCom in Economics (cum laude) with a research project on “Can competition regime effectiveness be measured – A multidimensional descriptive anlaysis”.
+Currently, he is enrolled in a PhD program at Stellenbosch University with research interests in abuse of dominance in non-traditional markets and excessive pricing.
 When not working hard at his studies, Roan is an enthusiastic baker and hopes to release his own recipe book someday.

 Rossouw van Jaarsveld